Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Introduction

 [1]{

 }

-\newlist{tabitem}{itemize}{1} \setlist[tabitem]{ leftmargin=*, label=\textbullet, labelsep=0.0em, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt, nosep, before= , after= }
+\newlist{tabitem}{itemize}{1} \setlist[tabitem]{ leftmargin=*, label=\textbullet, labelsep=0.0em, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt, nosep, before= \justifying, after= }

 As outlined above, FMs induce transformative effects on and lead to unprecedented performance/capability accomplishments in the field of robotics, fundamentally reforming robot design, learning, programming, and deployment practices.
 In this context, the current study aims to holistically and comprehensively investigate, map, and analyze in depth the research landscape of robotic FM methods.
-In particular, the main contributions of this work are: \begin{itemize} \item Outline of the \textbf{evolution in robotic FM research}, focusing on describing the most common FMs proposed in the literature and the main observed phases, which comprise the following ones: a) Phase 1 (2018–2021): Integration of native Natural Language Processing (NLP) and Computer Vision (CV) models; b) Phase 2 (2021–2022): Grounded planning with Vision–Language (VL) representations; c) Phase 3 (2022–2023): Embodied Vision–Language–Action (VLA) policies; d) Phase 4 (2023–2024): Memory, autonomous task composition, and Web-to-robot transfer; and e) Phase 5 (2024–present): Multi-sensory generalization and real-world deployment; \item Holistic, thorough, systematic, highly-granular, multi-criteria, \textbf{taxonomic investigation of robotic FM approaches}, taking into account the following main criteria: a) The type of the employed FM with respect to the input-output modalities involved; b) The nature of the underlying Neural Network (NN) architecture; c) The learning paradigm adopted for developing a robotic FM; d) The learning stage at which knowledge is incorporated to a FM; e) The task controlled by a robotic FM; and f) The application domain where a robotic FM is used.
-For each defined criterion, a methodical comparative analysis of the various categories of approaches and critical insights are provided; \item Thorough report of the \textbf{public datasets/benchmarks} used for training/evaluation purposes; \item Extensive discussion of \textbf{current challenges} and \textbf{future research directions} in the field. \end{itemize}
+In particular, the main contributions of this work are: \begin{itemize} \item Outline of the \textbf{evolution in robotic FM research}, focusing on describing the most common FMs proposed in the literature and the main observed phases, which comprise the following ones: a) Phase 1 (2018-2021): Integration of native Natural Language Processing (NLP) and Computer Vision (CV) models; b) Phase 2 (2021-2022): Grounded planning with Vision-Language (VL) representations; c) Phase 3 (2022-2023): Embodied Vision-Language-Action (VLA) policies; d) Phase 4 (2023-2024): Memory, autonomous task composition, and Web-to-robot transfer; and e) Phase 5 (2024-present): Multi-sensory generalization and real-world deployment; \item Holistic, thorough, systematic, highly-granular, multi-criteria, \textbf{taxonomic investigation of robotic FM approaches}, taking into account the following main criteria: a) The type of the employed FM with respect to the input-output modalities involved; b) The nature of the underlying Neural Network (NN) architecture; c) The learning paradigm adopted for developing a robotic FM; d) The learning stage at which knowledge is incorporated to a FM; e) The task controlled by a robotic FM; and f) The application domain where a robotic FM is used.
+For each defined criterion, a methodical comparative analysis of the various categories of approaches and critical insights are provided; \item Synthesis of the \textbf{public datasets/benchmarks} used for training/evaluation purposes, organized around the main recurring dataset families, along with their typical uses and current gaps; \item Extensive discussion of \textbf{current challenges} and \textbf{future research directions} in the field. \end{itemize}